thisishaykins/wk_fsrni_analysis_app/README.md

-# WK Flight Search Request No Itinerary Data Analysis App
+# Flight Search Request No Itinerary Data Analysis App
+A wk flight search requests no itinerary data analysis app to process large dataset in mongo db clusters

 ## Setup and run app